-Irish whiskey is another option and you will want to be very selective if you would like to use Scotch.
-I would recommend a good blended Scotch like Dewar's because it is a little more neutral in flavor than many of the other brands, particularly single malts.
+Irish whiskey is another possibility and you will want to be very selective if you want to use Scotch.
+A good blended Scotch like Dewar's may be best because it is a little more neutral than many of the other brands, particularly single malts.

-- Made with fresh lemon juice and simple syrup as in the recipe above.
+- Make it with fresh lemon juice and simple syrup as in the recipe above.

 - Replace those two ingredients with a fresh-made sour mix (or commercial sour that is available at most liquor stores).

 To keep a nice balance in the drink, it really is best to use fresh-squeezed lemon juice.
 By separating the sweet and sour, you have more control.
 You'll want that, especially as you experiment with whiskies because you can adjust the two elements to fit the liquor you're pouring at the moment.